Oklahoma Sooners football: Music

 The official fight song of the Sooners is "Boomer Sooner."
 This song is played frequently at football games and is played by the band after touchdowns, field goals, after significant plays, and when the team or crowd need a boost of energy.
 "OK Oklahoma" is another school song that is played after an extra point and when the Sooner Schooner rolls onto the field.
 The official Alma Mater song is the "OU Chant", which is sung by OU fans before sporting events and at ceremonial occasions.
 Other tunes frequently heard at OU football games include the state song "Oklahoma" and "Fight for OKU."

 The Pride of Oklahoma Marching Band is a nationally renowned ensemble founded in 1904.
 The largest student organization on campus, the band performs at all home games and frequently travels to other games.
-The band holds a game ball from the Bedlam Series game in 1983, the day "the Pride" won.
+The band holds a game ball from the Bedlam Series game in 1983, known as "the day the Pride won."
+On that day, the Sooners were behind 20–3 when band director Gene Thrailkill was removed from the field for not having a sideline pass.
+Thrailkill told the Pride to "start playing and don't stop until we're ahead!"
+The band complied, and OU came back to win 21–20.